-Information pertaining to graduate programs in any school may be found at the Academic Programs link at www.cui.edu.
+Information pertaining to graduate programs in the Schools of Arts and Sciences, Business and Professional Studies, Christ College, and Education is found in the Academic Programs link at www.cui.edu.
 The Teacher Credential Program Handbook and Master's Degree Programs are also available online.

-ACADEMIC POLICIES
+ACADEMIC ADVISING